-The 100km-long Cañón del Colca is set among high volcanoes (6613m-high Coropuna and 6310m-high Ampato are the tallest) and ranges from 1000m to more than 3000m in depth.
-For years there was raging controversy over whether or not this was the world’s deepest canyon at 3191m, but recently it ranked a close second to neighboring Cañón del Cotahuasi, which is just over 150m deeper.
+The 120km-long Cañón del Colca is set among high volcanoes (6613m-high Coropuna and 6310m-high Ampato are the tallest) and ranges from 1000m to more than 4000mts in depth.
+For years there was raging controversy over whether or not this was the world’s deepest canyon with 4,160mts, but recently it ranked as the thrid one after Kali Gandaki in Nepal with 4,375 mts.

-Amazingly, both canyons are more than twice as deep as the Grand Canyon in the USA.
+Amazingly, the Colca canyon is more than twice as deep as the Grand Canyon in the USA.

 Despite its depth, the Cañón del Colca is geologically young.
 The Río Colca has cut into beds of mainly volcanic rocks, which were deposited less than 100 million years ago along the line of a major fault in the earth’s crust.
 The climate is cool and dry on the plateau and slopes high above the Río Colca.
 The Colca Canyon is also synonym for extensive biodiversity, with an incredible flora and fauna.
 This special characteristic of the canyon occurs because Peru is located in the subtropical area of South America and it has a rugged geography, in addition, ocean currents and the air mass movements, create an incomparable ecological, climatic and geological variety.

 This is a the reason of the importance of conserving the ecosystems that keep alive the variety of animals and plants that this canyon has, a true natural wonder.